โฐ Minimum Connection Times

 ๐ข Terminal Information

 Fallon Municipal Airport (FLX) is a public-use general aviation facility serving the city of Fallon and the surrounding Churchill County region in western Nevada.
 Owned and operated by the City of Fallon, the airport is a vital component of the region's transportation infrastructure, providing essential access for business travelers, private pilots, and agricultural aviation.
-The facility features a single asphalt runway and is situated just two miles northeast of the city center, making it an exceptionally convenient entry point for those visiting the 'Oasis of Nevada.'
+The airport maintains a single asphalt runway and is situated just two miles northeast of the city center, making it an exceptionally convenient entry point for those visiting the 'Oasis of Nevada.'

 The terminal facilities at Fallon Municipal are designed to offer a professional and efficient experience for the general aviation community.
 While the airport does not possess a large commercial passenger terminal, it provides essential amenities including aircraft parking, hangar space, and a dedicated pilot lounge.
 The facility is home to Fallon Airmotive Co., the airport's Fixed Base Operator (FBO), which offers 24-hour self-serve Jet A and 100LL fuel.
 The airport's straightforward layout ensures that pilots and passengers can quickly navigate from their aircraft to ground transportation.